Logo Icon

 Time required for the slow one to cover one complete round = ts = 300/2x

-For finding out the time at which both meet for the first time, we need to find lcm of tf and ts
+To find out the time at which both meet for the first time, we need to find the LCM of tf and ts

 Tmeet = 300/x (lcm of tf and ts)